JoshCheek/synseer/Readme.md

 ## Todo

-* Swap the side-box to the other side
 * Add an about page
 * Some better explanation
 * Backspace sends you to the previous page... that shouldn't happen -.^